ESL Programme Supervisor in Canada

-Arrange some outside evening activities like English clubs or Bible studies, or book extra curricula tuition for those who need it.
+Prepare room schedules and set up individual conversation and mentoring sessions with other staff.
+Organise some evening English clubs or Bible studies, and book extra curricula tuition for those who need it.

 Qualities & Gifts Sought